-The best time to visit is from June to September, however all Lower Zambezi National Park lodges and canoeing operators are open from, April to November.
+The best time to visit is from June to September, however, all Lower Zambezi National Park safrai lodges and canoeing operators are open from, April to November.
 The Months of September and October are the best for fishing.
 The escarpment and the plateau regions are mostly inaccessible and have not been surveyed.

 A small area of the valley is home to many of the bigger mammals.
 Birdlife along the riverbanks is exceptional with many endemic species.
 Vegetation in the area is mainly Acacia forests.
-The Lower Zambezi National Park offers a unique combination riverine, fishing and wildlife safaris in Zambia.
+The Lower Zambezi National Park offers a unique combination of canoeing, fishing and wildlife safaris in Zambia.

 See Lower Zambezi National Park Safari lodges in Zambia.